 Account Management.

 The Contractor will promptly and without delay remove or reassign any Contractor Personnel, Key Personnel, or Subcontractor personnel assigned to this contract who are found unacceptable by PEBA.
-The Contractor will replace the employee within thirty (30) calendar days by another employee with acceptable experience and skills, subject to PEBA’s prior written approval.
+The Contractor will use commercially reasonable efforts to replace the employee within thirty (30) calendar days by another employee with acceptable experience and skills, subject to PEBA’s prior written approval.
 Such approval will not be unreasonably withheld or delayed.

-The Contractor will make Key Personnel and any other requested Contractor Personnel available for all meetings.
+The Contractor will make Key Personnel and any other requested Contractor Personnel reasonably available for all meetings relevant to their role.
 In addition to the regular status reports and meetings, Contractor agrees that it will provide all other information reasonably requested by PEBA in a timely manner and attend all other reasonably requested meetings by PEBA’s Personnel.

 The Contractor will work with the PEBA Project Manager and PEBA Project Director in coordinating all project management related efforts that involve PEBA resources and staff.
 The Project Manager and the Project Director will be responsible for the following: